Hill Museum & Manuscript Library: Special collections

 Topics in Special Collections include the history of the Benedictines, European history (canon law, Reformation, and Counter-Reformation texts), Biblical studies, liturgical studies, print history, manuscripts, and facsimiles highlighting early manuscript history.

-Fellowships & Programs
+Fellowships and programs

 HMML's office and Reading Room in Collegeville, Minnesota, are open to the public.
 The on-site collections—such as microfilms of manuscripts, Art & Photographs, and Special Collections—can be accessed by contacting HMML, by applying to be a self-funded visiting scholar, or by applying for a HMML Fellowship.

-Fellowships provide funding for short-term residencies at HMML, to use HMML’s digital and/or microfilm manuscript collections.
+Fellowships provide funding for short-term residencies at HMML, to use HMML's digital and/or microfilm manuscript collections.
 There are three fellowship programs: